andrew207/splunk/README.md

 # Splunk
 This is a Dockerfile for Splunk - https://www.splunk.com

-It is designed to make it simple to deploy a single instance of Splunk, or a Search Head / Heavy Forwarder in an enterprise environment.
+It is designed to make it simple to deploy Splunk and parse in any custom apps you want through a volume.
 The web interface is exposed on port HTTP/8000, data ingest on TCP/9997, and API on HTTPS/8089.

 If you run the Dockerfile with no arguments you will get a single instance of Splunk 7.2.6 with the user admin:changeme2019.